 - Next, the automatic transmission fluid (ATF) level needs to be checked.
 In order to get a correct ATF level reading, the fluid must be at a temperature between 86-122 degrees Farenheit (we recommend 100F).
 The correct way to determine the temperature of the ATF is to use a diagnostic scanner.
 If you are a home mechanic and do not currently own a diagnostic scanner for your BMW, we encourage you to purchase one as soon as possible.
 A diagnostic scanner is as important to your tool chest as a set of socket wrenches.
 You can purchase a very affordable BMW diagnostic scanner by clicking here.

 - First, connect your diagnostic scanner to the OBD-II port located in the driver’s side footwell.
 Do not start the vehicle yet.

 - With the vehicle off, scroll through the diagnostic scanner menu until you find the screen that monitors the transmission fluid temperature in live data.
 You want to keep the vehicle off because it may take you some time to find the correct screen.
 You don’t want to start warming up the fluid until you are all ready to go.
 The following image shows the correct screen on the Schwaben (Foxwell) diagnostic scanner.
 This screen will differ among scanner manufacturers.

 - Start the vehicle.
 Depress the brake pedal and hold.
 With the brakes applied, SLOWLY shift the transmission into reverse, then neutral, and then into drive.
-Pause in each gear about one second.
+Pause in each gear about three second.
 Repeat this process six times, then put the vehicle back into park.
 This will circulate the fluid through the transmission.
 Closely monitor the diagnostic scanner.